Lambayeque, Peru: History

 In January 2022, two people were killed in Lambayeque, where the tsunami caused by the eruption of Hunga Tonga–Hunga Ha'apai measured 2 metres (6 ft 7 in).

 Geography

 The vast plains of Túcume are part of the Lambayeque Valley, the largest valley of the north coast of Peru.
 The Lambayeque Valley is the site of natural and man-made waterways and is also a region of about 250 decaying and heavily eroded mud-brick pyramids.

+Climate

+Lambayeque has a hot desert climate (Köppen: BWh) characterized by warm temperatures throughout the year and extremely low precipitation.

+December through May marks the hotter part of the year.
+February, the hottest month, averages daily highs of 29.5 C and daily lows of 21.6 C.

+June to November marks the cooler half of the year, with mild temperatures and negligible rainfall.
+August, the coolest month, averages daily highs of 22.8 C and daily lows of 15.9 C.

 Archaeology

 The Brüning Museum, established in the early 20th century, contains hundreds of gold and silver pieces, as well as textiles and ceramics, from the Vicus, Moche, Chimú, Lambeyeque and Inca cultures.
 The Tumba Real (Royal Tombs of Sipán Museum), established in 2002, contains artefacts from the Moche tombs of the Lord of Sipan, of which fourteen have been excavated.

 Dating from around 2000 BCE, the Ventarron temple is one of the oldest found in the Americas, as reported by the Peruvian archeologist Walter Alva.